Who We Are & What We Do

 About our Expert Reports

-National Research Council reports are unique, authoritative expert evaluations.
+National Academies of Sciences, Engineering, and Medicine reports are unique, authoritative expert evaluations.
 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task.
 Committees are balanced to represent various points of view, and committee members are screened for conflict of interest.
 Committee members serve without pay and deliberate free of outside influence.

 Efforts are made to engage the public early on in studies so that all viewpoints are made known to the committee.
 Watch this website for information about public meetings.